iBavtovich/node-reporter-serv/README.md

-# Node Js Reporter arr server
+# Node Js Reporter app server
 Reporter is an simple application which helps user to create reports about their employees divided on 3 categories:
 * recent employees report (you can specify total number of records in report)
 * top-salaries report (10 employees)